We all know the concept of a hero's journey:

 Inbound marketing means creating content that addresses problems or needs of your customers.
 That way you attract qualified prospects and build trust and credibility for your business.
 It is often referred to as the strategy of “pull” marketing rather than “push” marketing.
 Using a content marketing strategy will pull your customer towards you, rather than pushing your products or services onto them.

-To become your customers' personal Dumbledore or Gandalf you need to build a relationship to them.
+To become your customers' personal Dumbledore or Gandalf you need to build a relationship with them.
 Think about how you can provide value and gain trust.
 Assist in making informed decisions, which will lead to sustainable, repeated purchases and beneficial word-of-mouth advertising.
 Your content should keep in touch without coming across like a traditional salesman.
 That means you need to figure out where, how and how often you reach out to and interact with your potential customers.

 One of the first things to consider is: Who is your ideal customer?
 Check out our post “Marketing: Know your Customer” if you need some information on defining your target audience or creating your buyer personas.